secretlint/secretlint/docs/secretlint-rule.md

 Secretlint testing is based on Snapshot testing like [Jest](https://jestjs.io/docs/ja/snapshot-testing).

-Secretlint use Node.js's [Test runner](https://nodejs.org/dist/latest-v18.x/docs/api/test.html#test-reporters) for testing.
-It requires Node.js 18+.

 Secretlint provide `@secretlint/tester` for testing.
 It will help you to write snapshot testing for your rule.

+`@secretlint/tester` supports Node.js's [Test runner](https://nodejs.org/dist/latest-v18.x/docs/api/test.html#test-reporters) for testing as test runner.

+- Requires Node.js 18+

-It is a template for testing.
+There are a template for testing.

 `test/index.test.ts`